 Once you reach the top of these stone steps you will be at the Japan-U.S Friendship Memorial Museum.
 “An odd place for this kind of museum?”
 You might be thinking.
-Actually, Kii Oshima well known for the Turkish ship, Ertuğrul , but it is also where American ship, the Lady Washington, made shore in 1791.
+Actually, Kii Oshima where an American ship, the Lady Washington, came to shore in 1791.
 The ship came all the way to Japan to sell fur, but as soon as they found out their furs had no value in Japan, they promptly returned home.
-Thought this seemingly unimportant event is not widely known, this was the very first American ship to come to Japan.
+Though this seemingly unimportant event is not widely known, this was the very first American ship to come to Japan.

 Umi Kongo and the Kashinozaki Lighthouse

-From the museum to Kashinozaki is roughly a 30 minute walk.
+From the museum to Kashinozaki is roughly a 30-minute walk.
 Along the road, there were several farm stands selling kumquats.
-We didn’t buy them, but on second thought it might have been a nice idea, since kumquats a famous product on Kii Oshima Island.
+We didn’t get any, which is sort of a shame, since kumquats are one of Kii Oshima Island’s most famous products.